 Read More: 9 Types Of Building Foundation Materials

 Swage Piles are used with an advantage in some soils where the driving is very hard or where it is designed to leave the watertight shell, for some time before filling the concrete.

 Firstly, a steel shell is placed on a precast concrete plug and a steel core that is not long enough to reach the plug is inserted in the plug.

-In the second stage, as the pipe over the plug, until the core reaches the plug, the pipe is swaged out by the taper of the plug thus forming a watertight joint.
+In the second stage, as the pipe is over the plug until the core reaches the plug, the pipe is swaged out by the taper of the plug thus forming a watertight joint.

-In the fourth stage, when pile placed at desired depth, the core is removed and poured with concrete.
+In the fourth stage, when the pile is placed at the desired depth, the core is removed and poured with concrete.

 5. Button bottom Piles

-These types of pile foundations are being used where the end bearing area needs to increase.
-The pile uses a concrete plug, of the shape of the button.
+These types of pile foundations are being used where the end-bearing area needs to increase.
+The pile uses a concrete plug, in the shape of a button.
 This button forms an enlarged hole in the soil during driving.

 These types of piles can be used up to lengths of about 23 m and for loads up to 50 tonnes.

 In the first stage, a steel pipe with 12 mm thick walls is set on the concrete button.
 The concrete button diameter is 25mm larger than the pile diameter.